chamburr/homelab/README.md

-# CHamburr's Homelab
+# Homelab

-My personal infrastructure and Kubernetes cluster written as code, adhering to GitOps practices.
+My personal infrastructure and Kubernetes cluster written as code.

 This project utilises Infrastructure as Code and GitOps to automate the provisioning, operating and updating of self-hosted services in my homelab.
 These services are essential for my everyday life.